mlflow/mlflow/docs/source/tutorial-model-registry.rst

 Next step: Deployment
 ----------------------------------

-Moving a model version to the ``Production`` state does not actually _do_ the deployment of the model.
-For that, see the "Deploy Models" section of the tk need a good reference here tk
+Moving a model version to the ``Production`` state does not actually _perform_ the deployment of the model.
+For that, see :ref:`built-in-deployment`.